jowjow22/jowjow22/README.md

 ## I'm a fullstack developer and Computer Technician graduated on ETEC from Peruíbe - SP. <br /> Currently i'm studying computer science at the Federal Technological University of Paraná.

-- 🌱 I’m currently learning Node.js, ReactJS, TypeScript, React Native and VueJS.
+- 🌱 I’m currently learning Node.js, ReactJS, TypeScript, Next/NuxtJS and VueJS.
 - 👯 I’m looking to collaborate with other developers and open source projects.
 - 🥅 2022 Goals: Contribute more to Open Source projects and improve my skills.